 A factor-based approach that has delivered measurable results

 Of course, from year to year, there's no telling whether smaller-cap, lower relative price, or higher profitability stocks will outperform their respective counterparts.
 Looking back over the past 50+ years, the answer is that those factors frequently do outperform, but to have predicted when they would outperform is an impossible task.

 Again, while these studies are backward looking and do not guarantee future results, we believe this data strongly makes the case for biasing a long-term equity portfolio in favor of the size, relative price, and profitability factors that Dimensional's research suggests do indeed offer premiums.

 1 The cited study by Professor Kenneth French demonstrates the historical tendency of stocks characterized by smaller size, lower relative price, and higher levels of profitability to outperform over time.
 2 A premium represents the excess return that securities with particular characteristics have historically generated.
 3 Relative price as measured by the price-to-book ratio; value stocks are those with lower price-to-book ratios.
 4 “The Cross-Section of Expected Stock Returns,” Eugene F. Fama and Kenneth R. French, Journal of Finance, June 1992.
 5 Profitability is a measure of current profitability, based on information from individual companies’ income statements.
 6 Robert Novy-Marx provides consulting services to Dimensional Fund Advisors LP.
-7 John Hancock Investments, Morningstar, Ibbotson, Professor Kenneth R. French, 2016.
+7 John Hancock Investment Management, Morningstar, Ibbotson, Professor Kenneth R. French, 2016.